Resolution Methods

 ADR - Expert Determination

-If the outcome of an Expert Determination is contractually binding on the parties then it stands to reason that the parties need to identify an expert who really knows what he is doing.
+If the outcome of an Expert Determination is binding on the parties then it stands to reason that the parties need to identify an expert who really knows what he is doing.

 • At one end of the scale is the "property professional" who thinks that boundary disputes are a property matter that he can deal with, when in truth he is able only to dabble in things he doesn't know a great deal about.